mohamedselem/printf/README.md

-solving printf task by mohamed ali and shahd
+solving printf task by mohamed ali and, shahd.